Pamboy Raymundo

-John Murphy "Pamboy" Raymundo (born May 30, 1989) is a Filipino professional basketball player who plays for the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).
+John Murphy "Pamboy" Raymundo (born May 30, 1989) is a Filipino professional basketball player for the Biñan Tatak Gel of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
 He was drafted 12th overall in 2011 by the Talk 'N Text Tropang Texters.
 He also played in the ASEAN Basketball League (ABL).

-Early life and high school career
+Early life

 Raymundo started playing basketball at the age of seven.
 He made it to his high school's basketball varsity team as a sophomore.
 His team played in the NCR meet, where he was noticed by college scouts, and renowned coach Edmundo "Ato" Badolato, who tried to recruit him for San Beda's high school team.
 He also participated in the 2005 Nike All-Asia Camp, along with Gian Chiu, and played against future NBA player Patty Mills.

 College career

 Raymundo played for the San Sebastian College-Recoletos Men's Senior Basketball team from 2006 to 2010.
 In 2009, he was one of the members of the San Sebastian Stags who won the title against then three-time defending champions San Beda Red Lions in a sweep 2–0.